Tapping into one of the greenest energy projects on earth

 How it works

-In the simplest of terms, the process begins as water is pulled up from 85 feet through three intake pipes that stretch into the lake; water at this depth is a constant four degrees Celsius.
+In the simplest of terms, the process begins as water is pulled up from 85 metres through three intake pipes that stretch into the lake; water at this depth is a constant four degrees Celsius.
 A fourth intake pipe was recently added that extends three kilometres which has significantly increased capacity.

 Next, the water is treated at the Toronto Island filtration plant before circulating throughout a 40-kilometre network of underground pipes, flowing into the interior system of any building that is hooked up.
 Once in, the chilled water can be used to meet that building’s individual cooling needs.
 Any unused water returns to the lake at approximately the same temperature it was taken out at.